 Awards.
 The winner and runner-up of each district tournament will receive plaques.
-Wild-card qualifying teams will also receive plaques.
+Wildcard qualifying teams will also receive plaques.

 State Qualifiers.
 Each district tournament champion qualifies for the state tournament.
-Other teams will qualify for the state tournament via wild cards.
+Other teams will qualify for the state tournament via wildcards in Class A. In Classes B and C, no teams will qualify for the state tournament via wildcard points.
 Basis for selection will be a point average achieved by dividing the number of games played into the points accumulated by the following: